Komodo dragon: Diet

-After eating up to 80% of its body weight in one meal, it drags itself to a sunny location to speed digestion, as the food could rot and poison the dragon if left undigested in its stomach for too long.
+After eating up to 80% of its body mass in one meal, it drags itself to a sunny location to speed digestion, as the food could rot and poison the dragon if left undigested in its stomach for too long.
 Because of their slow metabolism, large dragons can survive on as few as 12 meals a year.
 After digestion, the Komodo dragon regurgitates a mass of horns, hair, and teeth known as the gastric pellet, which is covered in malodorous mucus.
 After regurgitating the gastric pellet, it rubs its face in the dirt or on bushes to get rid of the mucus.

 The eating habits of Komodo dragons follow a hierarchy, with the larger animals generally eating before the smaller ones.
 The largest male typically asserts his dominance and the smaller males show their submission by use of body language and rumbling hisses.
 Dragons of equal size may resort to "wrestling".
 Losers usually retreat, though they have been known to be killed and eaten by victors.

-The Komodo dragon's diet is wide-ranging, and includes invertebrates, other reptiles (including smaller Komodo dragons), birds, bird eggs, small mammals, monkeys, wild boar, goats, pigs, deer, horses, and water buffalo.
-Young Komodos will eat insects, eggs, geckos, and small mammals, while adults prefer to hunt large mammals.
+The Komodo dragon's diet varies depending on stage of growth.
+Young Komodo dragons will eat insects, birds and bird's eggs and small reptiles, while larger Komodo dragons (typically over 20 kg) prefer large ungulate prey, such as Javan rusa deer, wild pigs and water buffalo.
 Occasionally, they attack and bite humans.
 Sometimes they consume human corpses, digging up bodies from shallow graves.
 This habit of raiding graves caused the villagers of Komodo to move their graves from sandy to clay ground, and pile rocks on top of them, to deter the lizards.
-The Komodo dragon may have evolved to feed on the extinct dwarf species of Stegodon (a member of Proboscidea related to elephants) that once lived on Flores, according to evolutionary biologist Jared Diamond.
+Dwarf species of Stegodon (a proboscidean related to living elephants) are suggested to have been a primary prey item of the Komodo dragon during the Pleistocene, prior to the introduction of their modern ungulate prey, which were only introduced to the islands in the Holocene, around 10-7,000 years ago.